Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ## 💡 QuickStart - Text moderation by using the API

-Before you can begin to test the Project Carnegie or integrate it into your custom applications, you need to create a Content Moderator resource and get the subscription keys to access the resource.
+Before you can begin to test the Azure Content Moderator v2 or integrate it into your applications, you need to create a Content Moderator resource and get the subscription keys to access the resource.

 > ###  📘 NOTE:
 >